amurgola/ResonantJs/README.md

     - `res` is used to identify an overarching data model.
     - `res-prop` links individual properties within that model to corresponding UI elements.
 - **`res-conditional` Attribute**: Conditionally display elements based on the data model's properties.
+- **`res-onclick` Attribute**: Triggers a function when an element is clicked, allowing for custom event handling.
+- **`res-onclick-remove` Attribute**: Removes an item from an array when the associated element is clicked.
 - **Automatic UI Updates**: Changes to your JavaScript objects instantly reflect in the associated UI components, reducing manual DOM manipulation.

 ### Advanced Features